kermitt2/pdfalto/Readme.md

 > make

 The executable `pdfalto` is generated in the root directory.
 Additionally, this will create a static library for xpdf-4.00 at the following path `xpdf-4.00/build/xpdf/lib/libxpdf.a` and all the libraries and their respective subdirectory.

+To use the additional xpdf language support packages, the executable `pdfalto` comes with a config file `xpdfrc` and language resources installed under `languages/`.
+Both `xpdfrc` and `languages/` must be alongside the executable `pdfalto` to be used.
+To add `pdfalto` with these additional resources to a third party application (e.g. GROBID), move the executation together with these files:

 # Future work